sandwich-coder/CubeDimAE/README.md

 ## 2. Contribution

-- Automate the bottleneck tuning of an autoencoder.
+- Automate the bottleneck tuning of autoencoder network.
 - 100% accuracy on five synthetic datasets.
 - 40% time-saving compared with the baseline.